-In the past four years, we have established a platform for the selection of synthetic nanobodies called sybodies entirely in vitro (eLife, Zimmermann et al. 2018).
+We have established a platform for the selection of synthetic nanobodies called sybodies entirely in vitro (eLife, Zimmermann et al. 2018).
 To this end, we have constructed three sybody libraries exhibiting different randomized shapes (see picture).
 The sybody platform is ideally suited to select binders against delicate membrane proteins in the presence of non-covalent ligands.
 Thereby, sybodies trapping the targeted membrane protein in a defined conformational state are obtained.
-We generated sybodies which capture the ABC transporter TM287/288 in its outward-facing state for crystal structure determination (Hutter et al., in preparation).
-In the context of a CTI project in collaboration with Roche, we achieved to generate sybodies against two disease-relevant human SLC transporters, which were previously intractable to nanobody generation by immunization strategies (Sybody Platform, Contributed by Roger Dawson (PDF, 586 KB)).
-We continue to collaborate with Roche to jointly develop sybodies against disease-relevant targets.
-Recently, we started a CTI project in collaboration with leadXpro aiming at the generation of sybodies against bacterial membrane proteins.
-Further, we generate sybodies as pathogen capture reagents for rapid diagnostics of blood stream infections in a project funded by the NRP 72 "Antimicrobial Resistance".
+Our sybody story started as a CTI project in collaboration with Roche, during which we achieved to generate sybodies against two disease-relevant human SLC transporters 2017-05-29_TMoNews_SyBodies_Final.pdf (PDF, 586 KB).
+In addition, we generated sybodies capturing the ABC transporter TM287/288 in its outward-facing state for crystal structure determination (Nature Communications, Hutter et al. 2019) and generated a sybody that was crucial to solve the structure of the KDEL receptor (Science, Bräuer et al. 2019).

 Sybodies are fully accessible for academic research labs.
 We have sent out the sybody library to around 20 research labs around the globe, and we trained a total of eight researchers from Switzerland/Europe/Asia on sybody selections.
 To empower other labs to establish the sybody selection platform, we have published a detailed protocol (Zimmermann et. al, Nat Protoc, 2020).